herrBez/MOS6502-Emulator/README.md

 # MOS6502-Emulator

-The aim of this project is to create an ANSI-C (or native C) program that emulates the behaviour of the popular microprocessor MOS 6502.
-At the moment we are implementing a C++ version.
+Emulator of the popular MOS 6502 microprocessor.

+## License
+This project is licensed under the 3-Clause BSD License - see the [LICENSE](LICENSE.md) file for details

-# Authors
+## Authors
-Mirko Bez, Francesco Bez
+Mirko Bez